frodefi/bower-main/README.md

 ## Usage

-Require the module and get a set of files, giving two paramenters: First paramenter is the non-mimified file extension, like 'js' or 'css'.
-Second parameter is the minified file extension, like 'min.js' or 'min.css'.
+Require the module and get a set of asset files by giving two paramenters: First paramenter is the non-mimified file extension, like 'js' or 'css'.
+Second parameter (optional) is the minified file extension, like 'min.js' or 'min.css'.
 Here is a usage with JavaScript files:

 ```js